Knowledge graphs vs. vector databases

 If you enjoyed this content, then please take a moment and share it with a friend.
 If you are new to The Lindahl Letter, then please consider subscribing.
 New editions arrive every Friday.
 Thank you and enjoy the week ahead.

 Thank you for tuning in to this audio only podcast presentation.
-This is week 137 of The Lindahl Letter publication.
+This is week 119 of The Lindahl Letter publication.
 A new edition arrives every Friday.
-This week the topic under consideration for The Lindahl Letter is, “Tracking political registrations.”
+This week the topic under consideration for The Lindahl Letter is, “All that bad data abounds.”

 What’s next for The Lindahl Letter?